boltops-tools/ufo/docs/_docs/migrations.md

 title: Database Migrations
 ---

-A common task is to run database migrations with newer code before deploying the actual code.
+A common task is to run database migrations with newer code before deploying the code.
 This is easily achieved with the `ufo task` command.
 Here's an example:

 ```sh
 ufo task hi-web --command bundle exec rake db:migrate